 At Echo Hearing Center, we believe getting fitted with hearing aids can improve your social and emotional life as well as your physical health.

 When you can’t hear, it hampers your ability to communicate with people around you, including those you love most.
-Frustration and misunderstandings can easily rise, creating stress and conflict.
+Frustration and misunderstandings can easily arise, creating stress and conflict.

 The resulting isolation is exacerbated by the fact that people with untreated hearing loss begin to avoid certain social situations like dinner parties, movies, concerts and crowded venues with public speakers.
 It can feel exhausting, embarrassing and even pointless straining to make out what’s being said while pretending you’re following along.